computefoundation/gnu-linux-shell-scripting.packaged-solutions/openurl/README.md

 openurl -a amazon ebay jet home goods
 ```

-*Note: These aliases are predefined in [url-aliases](url-aliases) and can be used right away.
+*Note: These aliases are predefined in [aliases](aliases) and can be used right away.
 Please note that the respective browser defined in section Configurations of [openurl](openurl) must be installed.*

 ### 3. Search query